-It remains one of the more bizarre episodes in boxing history.
-A man who had spent most of his life in prison and was locked inside a maximum security penitentiary not only competed in sanctioned, professional boxing matches, but performed on national television and was officially ranked at the top of the light heavyweight division.
-It will forever be a Cinderella story of a most unlikely and squalid kind and in 1979 it captured the imagination of American sports fans, before the clock eventually struck twelve.
+It remains one of the more unlikely episodes in all of boxing history.
+A convicted criminal locked inside a maximum security penitentiary not only competed in sanctioned, professional boxing matches, but performed on national television and was officially ranked at the top of the light heavyweight division.
+A twisted Cinderella story of the sordid kind, it captured the imaginations of millions of American sports fans, before the clock eventually struck twelve.

-James Scott had a long criminal record, having been convicted of various crimes, and in 1965, at the age of 18, he found himself in Trenton State Prison, a facility which happened to have a boxing program.
-Scott actually sparred with famous inmate and former top middleweight contender Rubin “Hurricane” Carter who encouraged James to develop his talent.
-However, after being released from prison in 1968, he got into trouble again with the law, was convicted of robbery, and sent to New Jersey’s Rahway State Prison.
-There Scott devoted himself seriously to boxing and eventually became the state prison boxing champion.
+The tale begins in 1965 when James Scott, at the age of eighteen, found himself in Trenton State Prison, a facility which happened to have a boxing program.
+There Scott actually sparred with famous inmate and former top middleweight contender Rubin “Hurricane” Carter, who encouraged James to develop his talent.
+But, released from prison in ’68, Scott soon got into trouble with the law again, was convicted of robbery, and sent to New Jersey’s Rahway State Prison.
+It was there that Scott devoted himself seriously to pugilism and eventually became the state prison boxing champion.

-In 1974 Scott was released again and this time he was determined to make it as a pugilist.
-He showed tremendous promise, fighting 11 times in 13 months against formidable competition, all of the matches staged in Miami Beach by promoter Chris Dundee.
-Scott scored victories in all but one of the contests, that match declared a draw after the referee deducted two points from Scott for a vicious retaliatory low blow.
+In 1974 Scott was released again and this time he was determined to make it on the outside as a fighter.
+He showed tremendous promise, competing eleven times in thirteen months against formidable competition, the matches staged in Miami Beach by veteran promoter Chris Dundee.
+Scott scored victories in all of the contests but one, that match declared a draw after the referee deducted two points from James for a vicious retaliatory low blow.
 Impressed by his obvious talent, Ring magazine ranked the ex-con number eight in the world.
 It appeared the James Scott tale would have a happy ending, that the ex-con was on his way to a successful boxing career.

-But in May of 1975 Scott was involved in a violent robbery that left one man dead.
-While not convicted of the murder, Scott was a repeat offender and the robbery charge put him back in Rahway State Prison, this time for a much longer sentence, 30 to 40 years.
+But in May of 1975 Scott got mixed up in a violent robbery which left one man dead.
+While not found guilty of the murder, Scott was a repeat offender and a new conviction put him back in Rahway State Prison, now for a much longer period of time, a minimum of three decades.

-But from behind the stone walls of Rahway, Scott took up where he left off, dominating the state boxing program, and his success in the ring inspired a new fan, prison superintendent, Robert S. Hatrak.
-He told Scott that if he could persuade someone to finance boxing matches at the prison, he would do everything possible to enable Scott to continue his career.
-Fledgling New Jersey promoter Murad Muhammad agreed to stage fights at Rahway and before the end of 1978 Scott, incredibly, had two more legit pro wins to add to his record.
+But from behind the stone walls of Rahway, Scott took up where he left off, dominating the state prison boxing program.
+And his success inspired a new fan, prison superintendent Robert Hatrak, who promised Scott that if someone could be found to finance boxing matches at the prison, he would do everything possible to help him continue his career.
+Fledgling New Jersey promoter Murad Muhammad agreed to stage fights at Rahway and before the end of 1978 Scott, incredibly, had two more legit pro wins on his record.

-Few were paying much attention to the oddity of a prison inmate pursuing a pro boxing career from behind bars, but that would soon change thanks to the World Boxing Association and HBO.
-The WBA had decided to overlook the fact that Scott was in jail and continued to rank him among the top ten best light heavyweights in the world.
-This meant, at least in theory, that the inmate was eligible for a chance at the WBA version of the world light heavyweight championship.
+Few were paying much attention to the oddity of a convict pursuing a pro boxing career from inside jail, but that changed thanks to the World Boxing Association and HBO.
+The WBA had decided to overlook the fact that Scott was incarcerated and continued to rank him among the top ten best light heavyweights in the world.
+This meant, at least in theory, that the inmate was eligible for a chance at the WBA version of the world light heavyweight title.

-Most found the whole thing difficult to take seriously and tagged Scott as a decided underdog against the far more experienced Gregory.
-With a record of 29-3-1, Eddie was viewed as a highly talented boxer — smooth, clever and hard to hit — and legit top contender, while the 12-0-1 Scott was comparatively inexperienced and untested, not to mention, in prison.
-After all, Gregory had faced serious talents in Matthew Franklin, Bennie Briscoe and Victor Galindez and was in line for a title shot against new WBA champion Mike Rossman.
-Surely he wouldn’t step into Rahway to face Scott if the inmate represented a legitimate threat to his high ranking.
-This was a side-show, a curiosity, and a tune-up for Gregory before a championship fight with Rossman.
+Most found the whole thing difficult to take seriously and tagged Scott as a long-shot underdog against the more experienced Gregory.
+With a record of 29-3-1, Eddie was both a legit top contender and a skilled boxer, while the 12-0-1 Scott was comparatively inexperienced and untested, not to mention, in prison.
+After all, Gregory had faced truly serious talents in Matthew Franklin, Bennie Briscoe and Victor Galindez, and was in line for a title shot against new WBA champion Mike Rossman.
+Surely he wouldn’t step into Rahway to face Scott if the inmate represented a threat to his high ranking.
+This was a side-show, a curiosity, and a tune-up for Gregory before a championship fight.

-Thus, Gregory entered the Rahway prison auditorium completely unprepared for what awaited him.
-From the opening bell, Scott, who was in extraordinary condition, attacked relentlessly, giving his opponent almost no chance to maneuver or establish punching room.
-He was clearly the stronger man and his unceasing aggression forced Gregory to concentrate on defense and little more.
-Eddie successfully side-stepped some of Scott’s attacks and often rolled with the big punches thrown his way, but by round two Scott was consistently landing clean blows and in the third he began to dominate, bulling Gregory around the ring and scoring with thudding body blows.
+And so Eddie entered the Rahway prison auditorium completely unprepared for what awaited him.
+From the opening bell, Scott, who was in extraordinary condition, attacked like an unleashed pit bull.
+He was clearly the stronger of the two and his unceasing aggression forced his foe to concentrate on defense and little more.
+Gregory side-stepped some of the convict’s attacks and often rolled with the big punches thrown his way, but as early as round two Scott was consistently landing clean shots, and in the third he began to dominate, bulling Gregory about the ring and scoring heavy body blows.

-By the fourth even the most skeptical of spectators had to admit the truth: this was, against all expectations, turning into a one-sided ass-kicking in favour of Rahway inmate number 57735.
-Gregory’s left eye was almost swollen shut and he had no effective answer for his opponent’s strength, punching power and constant attack.
-The convict was grinding down the supposed top contender for the light heavyweight title, winning round after round, and the only question was if Eddie could make it to the final bell.
-Going into the last round his corner told him he needed a knockout to win, but it was Scott, not Gregory, who attacked like a 175 pound version of Jake LaMotta and punished his opponent with heavy shots.
-In the end, Eddie won, maybe, three rounds.
+By round four even the most skeptical of spectators had to admit the truth: this was, against all expectations, turning into a one-sided ass-kicking in favor of Rahway inmate number 57735.
+Gregory’s left eye was almost swollen shut and he had no effective answer for his opponent’s strength, power and constant attack.
+The prisoner was grinding down the supposed top contender for the light heavyweight title, winning round after round, and the only question was if Eddie could make it to the final bell.
+Going into the last round his corner told him he needed a knockout to win, but it was Scott, not Gregory, who attacked like a 175 pound version of Jake LaMotta and punished his opponent with a series of heavy blows.
+In the end, Eddie won, at best, three rounds.

 After the unanimous decision was announced, Scott immediately called out WBA champion Mike Rossman, predicting he would take care of him even easier than he did Gregory.
 “It won’t go four rounds,” he declared.
-Jimmy DiPiano, Rossman’s father and manager, was ringside and as he left the prison he was asked about the possibility of the champion coming to Rahway to face Scott.
+Jimmy DiPiano, Rossman’s father and manager, happened to be ringside and as he left the prison he was asked about the champion coming to Rahway to face Scott.
 “It’s going to take an awful lot of money,” said DiPiano, “before I let my son in the same ring with that monster.”

 But the unlikely tale did not have a happy ending.
-All of Scott’s attempts to lure Rossman to Rahway, or to get special permission to fight for the championship outside of prison, went nowhere.
-And then the WBA abruptly decided that having a jail inmate as their mandatory challenger for the world title didn’t really make much sense and they removed Scott from their rankings.
-He kept fighting, but in 1980 suffered a huge setback when Jerry “The Bull” Martin came to Rahway and knocked Scott down and won a decision.
+All of Scott’s attempts to lure Rossman to Rahway, or to get special permission to fight for the title outside of prison, went nowhere.
+And then the WBA abruptly decided that having a convict and repeat offender as their mandatory challenger for the world title didn’t make much sense and they removed Scott from their rankings.
+He kept fighting, but in 1980 Scott suffered a huge setback when Jerry “The Bull” Martin came to Rahway and knocked him down and won a decision.
 Two more matches followed, but after being defeated by future champion Dwight Braxton, Scott retired.

 — Michael Carbert